The Gateway Arch: A World-Class Website for an International Icon

 The Gateway Arch has been a welcoming sight for locals returning home and a beacon of wonder for newcomers coming into the city.
 Our goal was to maintain the website’s warm tone and add a layer of simplicity to drive action.

-Our copywriting approach started with the bigger picture — drawing users to visit and stay to experience all it has to offer.
+Our copywriting approach started with the bigger picture — drawing users to visit and experience all it has to offer.
 With 91 acres to explore, we focused on telling the story of each paid and free attraction in Gateway Arch National Park.
 We strategically wrote pages to drive ticket purchases and inform visitors of how to spend their time at the Gateway Arch.

-Each attraction has its own page to share pertinent planning information while still exuding a sense of wonder for all who encounter the website.
+Each attraction has its own page to share pertinent planning information while still exuding a sense of wonder for those who encounter the website.
 By separating the content, we simplified the user journey, making it easier for visitors to find desired information.

 Designing a World-Class Experience